nathandavis18/Co-op-Tetris/README.md

 This is a multiplayer version of Tetris that supports up to 4 players!
 Game is playable, though to change the controls and number of players you currently have to change them directly in the code.

-The game board size scales with the number of players, so 1 player is normal tetris size, 2 players is slightly bigger, etc.
+The game m_board size scales with the number of players, so 1 player is normal tetris size, 2 players is slightly bigger, etc.

 ## Current Controls